 |Linda and I. Linda seems unaffected by time.
 I, on the other hand...|

-I am sixty-eight years old.
+I am sixty-nine years old.
 Where has the time gone!?
 And what, anyway, is "time?"

-Last year I kindled Scientific American's collected time-essays - A Question of Time: The Ultimate Paradox.
+Scientific American published several essays on the nature of time - A Question of Time: The Ultimate Paradox.
 One of my favorite physicists, Paul Davies, has an essay called "That Mysterious Flow."
 Here are some of his thoughts on time.

 "Nothing in known physics corresponds to the passage of time.
 Indeed, physicists insist that time doesn’t flow at all; it merely is."